max-mapper/blog/posts/hd-live-streaming-cats.md

 ![ffmpeg-output](media/ffmpeg-output.png)

 The bitrate in the bottom rate should match what you set on YouTube.
 Also important is the `Stream 1 (copy)`.
 The `copy` means it isn't re-encoding the input video into the output -- it is copying it.
 This is what makes it fast and high quality.

+## Future plans

+I'm gonna try these things out:

+- Set up a 24 hour live YouTube channel of my catnip
+- Run the motion detection out-of-band to try and capture specific events separately out of the live stream
+- Try and get my friends who are smarter at video stuff than I am to write better cat detection algorithms
+- Get other cat weirdos on the internet to set up their own catnip cams (looking at you, person who read the whole blog post)
+- Try out a device using an Ambarella video capture chip.
+The Raspberry Pi Camera uses a OV5647 video capture chip and supports HD live streaming over the network thx to the Pi, but maybe the e.g. GoPro/Xiaomi Yi/SJCam (which are tiny ARM linux boxes too) can be hacked to do this with less overhead

+If you found this post useful, or made something cool with the tips here, send me a tweet at <a href="https://twitter.com/maxogden">@maxogden</a on twitter.

 Happy streaming!